 Colorado has a series of educational standards known as the Colorado Academic Standards that outline academic objectives for students in every grade across 12 content areas, including math, English language arts and science.
 The standards create learning expectations for what students should understand, know and be able to do at each grade level and in each content area.
-The end-ofvear assessments - Colorado Measures of Academic Success, or CMAS - measure students' mastery of the standards and the complex thinking and other critical skills students need to be successful in school and in life.
+The end-ofyear assessments - Colorado Measures of Academic Success, or CMAS - measure students' mastery of the standards and the complex thinking and other critical skills students need to be successful in school and in life.
 The data from assessments are critical in determining if educational goals are being met and if students are on track to graduate prepared for college and careers.

-Additionally, multilingual learners in the third and fourth grade may take a form of CMAS in the Spanish language called the Colorado Spanish Language Arts assessment.
+Additionally, multilingual learners in the third and fourth grades who are identified as Non English Proficient (NEP) or Limited English Proficient (LEP) may take the Colorado Spanish Language Arts assessment in place of the English language arts assessment.